phpedia/phpedia.github.com/_posts/2012-04-02-Welcome-to-PHPEdia.markdown

 Cool, how we do this? with Github pages and Jekyll! simple... so, we have the PHP "Enciclopedia" hub ;) Cool

 ## How it works at all?
-So, we need to see our rules, and basicly you will write your articles in Markdow(or textile) and that's it :)
+So, you need to see our rules, and basicly you will write your articles in Markdow(or textile) and that's it :)

 {% highlight php %}
 TextMate is a good editor to write markdown... but you can find others, even online editors